 6. Pet a Therapy Dog

 Pets have the power to make us feel joy, happiness, sadness, and even relaxation.
-Have you ever seen therapy dogs take around colleges during exam times or busy airports during the holiday season?
+Have you ever seen therapy dogs at virtual veterinary solutions take around colleges during exam times or busy airports during the holiday season?
 This is because there is a multitude of scientific research that supports the theory that pets have the power to reduce stress and anxiety levels.
 For example, one study on children undergoing venipuncture showed that children who had a therapy dog present in the room during their procedure produced lower cortisol rates compared to children who did not have a therapy dog present.

 7. Take an Epsom Salt Bath